openedx-unsupported/devstack/README.rst

    This is expected to take a while, produce a lot of output from a bunch of steps, and finally end with ``Provisioning complete!``

+   **NOTE:** This command will bring up both MySQL 5.6 and 5.7 databases until all services are upgraded to 5.7.

 5. Start the services.
 This command will mount the repositories under the DEVSTACK\_WORKSPACE directory.